 Learn How to Start an Animal Rescue

-The first step is determining what type of animals you want to rescue, and how many animals you can adequately provide care for at your facility.
-Since animal care is a 24-hours a day, 7 days a week responsibility, you will likely need to enlist the help of either volunteers or full-time employees (or both).
+The first step is determining what type of animals you want to rescue, and how many animals you can adequately provide care for at your facility or within your network.
+Since animal care is a 24-hours-per-day, seven-days-per-week responsibility, you likely will need to enlist the help of volunteers, full-time employees, or both.

 Fundraising & Donations